googleads/googleads-mobile-flutter/packages/google_mobile_ads/README.md

 #### iOS

 The iOS implementation of the Google Mobile Ads plugin requires a class that implements a `FLTNativeAdFactory`.
-A `FLTNativeAdFactory` contains a method that takes a `GADUnifiedNativeAd` and custom options and returns a `GADUnifiedNativeAdView`.
-The `GADUnifiedNativeAdView` is what will be displayed in your app.
+A `FLTNativeAdFactory` contains a method that takes a `GADNativeAd` and custom options and returns a `GADNativeAdView`.
+The `GADNativeAdView` is what will be displayed in your app.

 The `FLTNativeAdFactory` protocol can be implemented by `AppDelegate` or a separate class could be created as seen below: